cgaueb/rayground/README.md

 - Guide newcomers with a step-by-step navigation to the Rayground' API through a simple path tracing implementation.
 - Inform the active users what new [features](https://github.com/cgaueb/rayground/projects) are coming in the next version(s) of the website.
 - Offer accessibility for bug reporting, enhancements or feature [requests](https://github.com/cgaueb/rayground/issues).
-- Provide a brief summary of successful projects.
+- Provide a brief summary our sponsors.

 ## Description